-- Aquifer protection area - Although credit for this category was not requested, a portion of the enrolling property is located in an area designated as a critical aquifer recharge area (CARA 2).
-The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
-Credit for this category is recommended. - Buffer to public or current use classified land Although credit for this category was not requested, the property is abutting land enrolled in the Designated Forestland program to the east (parcel 082507-9025).
+• Buffer to public or current use classified land

+The property is abutting land owned by the City of Seattle- SPU to the south (parcel 182207-9004).
 The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to this adjacent land, which exceeds the category's requirement.
 Credit for this category is recommended.

-Forest stewardship land
+• Forest stewardship land